ClemSK/testing-react-redux/README.md

 - Simulating click event on the button element
 - action creator gets called
-- request is issued
+- request is issued - with moxios
 - test suite checks to see if 2 LIs are visible
-- request succeeds, reducer picks up comments
+- request succeeds, reducer picks up comments - provided by moxioss